-Network operator (or PoC service provider): at registration the network operator provides the facility to check if the entered PoC IDs (PoC user identities) belong to the PoC participant.
-For this ad hoc PoC service, PoC IDs are of the nature of MSISDNs or SIP URIs so other PoC participants can identify who is in their PoC group.
+Network operator (or PoC Service Provider): at registration the network operator provides the facility to check if the entered PoC IDs (PoC User identities) belong to the PoC Participant.
+For this ad hoc PoC service, PoC IDs are of the nature of MSISDNs or SIP URIs so other PoC Participants can identify who is in their PoC group.
 However, in case of public PoC chat rooms, nicknames can be supplemented for PoC IDs.

 Actor Specific Issues